twosixlabs/armory/docs/metrics.md

 - `armory.metrics.perturbation` metrics measure adversarial perturbations such as `lp` distance
 - `armory.metrics.task` metrics measure task performance such as categorical accuracy
 - `armory.metrics.statistical` metrics measure statistical quantities such as KL divergence
-- `armory.metrics.poisoning` metrics measure fairness statistics relevant to poisoning and filtering scenarios
+- `armory.metrics.poisoning` module contains helper functions to measure fairness statistics relevant to poisoning and filtering scenarios

 We have implemented the metrics in numpy, instead of using framework-specific metrics, to prevent expanding the required set of dependencies.
 Please see the relevant submodules in [armory/metrics](../armory/metrics/) for more detailed descriptions.